-- 7. Prince George's County Zoning Ordinance: The DSP application has been reviewed for compliance with the requirements of the M-X-T and M-I-O Zones, and the site design guidelines of the prior Zoning Ordinance.
+- 7. Prince George's County Zoning Ordinance: The DSP amendment application has been reviewed for compliance with the requirements of the M-X-T and M-I-O Zones, and the site design guidelines of the prior Zoning Ordinance.
 The entire Glenwood Hills Development includes multifamily, commercial/retail, townhouse, and industrial development.
-Townhouse development in the R-55 zoned portion of the site was evaluated and approved under DSP-21037, along with multifamily and commercial/retail development.
-The subject DSP amendment is only for industrial development. - a.
-The subject application is in conformance with the requirements of Section 27-547, which governs uses in all mixed-use zones. - (1) Pursuant to CB-51-2021, the proposed warehouse and distribution uses with this DSP amendment were shown on CSP-88020-03 and are permitted in the M-X-T Zone, subject to the requirements of Footnote 23 of Section 27-547(b), as follows:
+Townhouse development in the R-55-zoned portion of the site was evaluated and approved under DSP-21037, along with multifamily and commercial/retail development.
+The subject DSP amendment is only for industrial development, which will take place on the portion of the site within the M-X-T and M-I-O Zones. - a.
+The subject application is in conformance with the requirements of Section 27-547, which governs uses in all mixed-use zones. - Pursuant to CB-51-2021, the approved warehouse and distribution uses with this DSP amendment were shown on CSP-88020-03 and are permitted in the M-X-T Zone, subject to the requirements of Footnote 23 of Section 27-547(b), as follows: